Far-right politics: Finland

+The NRM and Finns party and other far-right groups organize an annual torch march demonstration in Helsinki in memory of the Finnish SS-battalion on the Finnish independence day which ends at the Hietaniemi cemetery where members visit the tomb of Carl Gustaf Emil Mannerheim and the monument to the Finnish SS Battalion.
+The event is protested by antifascists, leading to counterdemonstrators being violently assaulted by NRM members who act as security.
+The demonstration attracts close to 3,000 participants according to the estimates of the police and hundreds of officers patrol Helsinki to prevent violent clashes.

 France

 The largest far-right party in Europe is the French anti-immigration party National Rally, formally known as the National Front.
 The party was founded in 1972, uniting a variety of French far-right groups under the leadership of Jean-Marie Le Pen.
 Since 1984, it has been the major force of French nationalism.
 Jean-Marie Le Pen's daughter Marine Le Pen was elected to succeed him as party leader in 2012.
 Under Jean-Marie Le Pen's leadership, the party sparked outrage for hate speech, including Holocaust denial and Islamophobia.